Skip to main content

 Accessible Trail

 H.N.
-Crossley Nature Reserve now features a 130-metre wheelchair-accessible trail that gives visitors a chance to explore a typical “eyed” bog: a landscape featuring the open-water “pupil” of Bruce Pond surrounded by a sphagnum mat “iris.”
-Made of crushed gravel, the trail leads to an accessible lookout platform over the bog and the surrounding Provincially Significant Wetland.
+Crossley Nature Reserve now features a 130-metre wheelchair-accessible trail that is made of crushed gravel, that leads to an accessible lookout platform over the fen and the surrounding Provincially Significant Wetland.

 Directions